DigonIO/imgreg/README.md

 ## Examples

-The following example give a short introduction into the available models.
+The following examples give a short introduction into the available models.
 For further reading the directory [`doc/tutorial`](https://gitlab.com/DigonIO/imgreg/-/tree/master/doc/tutorial) provides a good starting point.
-The full documentation can be generated using [sphinx](https://www.sphinx-doc.org/en/master/).
+The full documentation is available [online](https://imgreg.readthedocs.io/en/latest/).

 ### Recover the rotation and translation between two images